Asteroid mining: The 2010s

 After a burst of interest in the 2010s, asteroid mining ambitions shifted to more distant long-term goals, and some 'asteroid mining' companies pivoted to more general-purpose propulsion technology.

 On 24 April 2012, at the Seattle, Washington Museum of Flight, a plan was announced by billionaire entrepreneurs to mine asteroids for their resources.
 The company was called Planetary Resources, and its founders included aerospace entrepreneurs Eric Anderson and Peter Diamandis.
 The company announced plans to create a propellant depot in space by 2020, aiming to develop the process of splitting water from asteroids into hydrogen and oxygen to replenish satellites and spacecraft.
 Advisers included film director and explorer James Cameron; investors included Google's chief executive Larry Page, and its executive chairman was Eric Schmidt.
 Telescope technology proposed to identify and examine candidate asteroids lead to development of the Arkyd family of spacecraft; two prototypes of which were flown in 2015 and 2018.
 Shortly after, all plans for the Arkyd space telescope technology were abandoned; the company was wound down, its hardware auctioned off, and remaining assets acquired by ConsenSys, a blockchain company.

 A year after the appearance of Planetary Resources, similar asteroid mining plans were announced in 2013 by Deep Space Industries; a company established by David Gump, Rick Tumlinson, and others.
 The initial goal was to visit asteroids with prospecting and sample return spacecraft in 2015 and 2016; and begin mining within ten years.
 Deep Space Industries later pivoted to developing & selling the propulsion systems that would enable its envisioned asteroid operations, including a successful line of water-propellant thrusters in 2018; and in 2019 was acquired by Bradford Space, a company with a portfolio of earth orbit systems and space flight components.

 The 2020s

-The 2020s have brought a resurgence of interest, with companies from the United States, Europe, and China renewing their efforts in this ambitious venture.
-This revival is fueled by a new era of commercial space exploration, significantly driven by SpaceX.
-SpaceX's development of reusable rocket boosters has substantially lowered the cost of space access, reigniting interest and investment in asteroid mining.
-A US congressional committee acknowledged this renewed interest by holding a hearing on the topic in December 2023.
+The 2020s brought a resurgence of interest, with companies from the United States, Europe, and China renewing their efforts fueled by a new era of commercial space exploration, significantly driven by SpaceX.
+SpaceX's development of reusable rocket boosters substantially lowered the cost of space access, reigniting interest and investment in asteroid mining.
+A US congressional committee acknowledged this interest by holding a hearing on the topic in December 2023.
 There are also endeavors to make first-time landings on M-type asteroids to mine metals like iridium which sells for many thousands of dollars per ounce.
 Private company driven efforts have also given rise to a new culture of secrecy obfuscating which asteroids are identified and targeted for mining missions, whereas previously government-led asteroid research and exploration operated with more transparency.